matijakolaric-com/django-music-publisher/docs/manual_works_list.rst

 The ``work list`` view, just as all other list views, has a ``search field``, an ``action bar``, a table with works and, once there are over 100 works in the database, pagination, all on the left side.
 On the right side, there is the ``add musical work`` button, which takes you to the appropriate view, and the set of ``filters``.

 Filters change, based on the number of options.
-For four options or less, they are simple links, and for more, it turns into a pull-down menu,
+For four options or less, they are simple links, and for more, it turns into a pull-down menu.
+``Last edited`` filter allows find all works that have been changed recently.
+This applies to all objects that participate in work registrations, e.g. writers.

 Search works on titles, writer's last names, ISWCs, ISRCs (in related recordings) and work IDs (numeric part).